 Differentiation: You can differentiate with the

 diff function.
-Its single parameter is the expression to differentiate.
+Its sole parameter is the expression to differentiate.
 Examples:

 Integration: Use the

 int function to calculate the definite integral of a function.
-The first parameter is the function to integrate, the other two are the endpoints of integration.
+The first parameter is the function to integrate, the other two are the limits of the integral.
 Examples: